00-01/newSetup/howTos/user.md

     su root  # or go to any sudo user sudo nano /etc/sudoers
 ### ADD
+    USERNAME ALL=(ALL)  ALL

-add the following command to like below location in the file
+add the above command to like below location in the file
 #User privilege specification
 root     ALL=(ALL:ALL) ALL
 USERNAME ALL=(ALL:ALL) ALL
-    USERNAME ALL=(ALL)  ALL

 # REF
 https://linuxize.com/post/how-to-create-users-in-linux-using-the-useradd-command/